- 1. The Carbon Cycle: Living in a Carbon World

 Tools needed: computer access with Flash

-- 7. Ocean Acidification- Too Much of a Good Thing Students explore what changes are resulting from the surprisingly large increase in the level of carbon dioxide that is accumulating in the world's oceans.
+- 7. Ocean Acidification- Too Much of a Good Thing?
+Students explore what changes are resulting from the surprisingly large increase in the level of atmospheric carbon dioxide that is dissolving and accumulating in the world's oceans.
 The most worrisome result may be the changing pH level: the ocean is becoming more acidic.
-The carbonic acid that results from the reaction of water with carbon dioxide is dissolving the shells of sea-dwelling critters from oysters to the single-cell coccolithophore.
+The increased carbonic acid that results from the reaction of water with carbon dioxide is disrupting the shell-building ability of marine organisms such as oysters, crabs, coral and single-cell coccolithophores.
+They use the Virtual Urchin lab, developed by Stanford University, to investigate the effects of a more acidic ocean pH on the ability of sea urchins to form their carbonate internal skeletons.

 - Tools needed: computer access with Flash

-- 8. Balancing Carbon Cycle: Finding Solutions with Technology
+- 8. Balancing the Carbon Cycle: Finding Solutions with Design and Technology

 - Tools needed: Internet access for a research project